In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 No. Images are seen as you would see with your own natural sight.
 Since it’s designed as a both a terrestrial and celestial telescope, the included 45-degree diagonal provides right-side up images.
 This has been said to be extremely useful for terrestrial viewing, but not so comfortable for astronomical use as you look towards the sky.

-The Celestron Travel Scope 70 has impressed many and left some wanting.
-Its key benefits include 2x eyepieces, a 45-degree diagonal, and its lightweight and portable size.
+The Celestron Travel Scope 70 has impressed me with its key benefits include 2x eyepieces, a 45-degree diagonal, and its lightweight and portable size.
 Since it’s a beginner and entry-level telescope, it’s geared towards amateurs, recreational users, and those who need both spotting scope and astronomical viewing in one package.